fermartinezm/Kubernetes-CentOS7-Flannel/ansible/README.md

 <br />
 minions

+### - Change version
+You can modify the kubernetes and docker version modifying the file group_vars/all

 ### - Install other CNI
 If you want use a different CNI you have to comment the last four lines of the `site.yml` file and use another CNI.
 You can find more information about CNIs [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).